Mallinath-cs/Portfolio/README.md

-<h1 align="center">Portfolio Website</h1>
+<h1 align="center">NoteMind AI</h1>
-<h3 align="center">A modern, responsive, and minimal portfolio website featuring smooth animations and an interactive Easter egg game (playable on desktop only).</h3>
+<h3 align="center">A full-stack Note Taking Application built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
+Users can sign up, log in, and securely create, edit, delete, and search notes.
+The app also features an integrated AI-powered summarization tool that automatically generates concise summaries of notes for better productivity.</h3>

 ### Built with
 - React.js, Javascript, Html, CSS.